Skip to content

 Natural

-What are the benefits of vanilla absolute in cosmetics?
+What are the benefits of vanilla extracts in cosmetics?

-• It has a divine fragrance that comforts and sweetens even the hardest of hearts.
+• Its divine, sweet, and spicy fragrance that comforts even the hardest of hearts.

-• The sugars in vanilla act as a humectant, drawing moisture into the skin.
+• The humectant effect of its sugars draws moisture into the skin.

 Spotlights on the benefits of vanillin